 Taking all of these considerations into account, breaking an org into unlocked packages is probably the best choice for most companies.
 When you migrate metadata from your org into a package without a namespace, the API names don’t change.
 If the API names do change, you will need to remap data records and fix other problems.
 Adopting unlocked or unmanaged packaging prevents broken dependencies during the transition and gives developers more control over how to organize and distribute the parts of an application.

-Old fashioned unmanaged packages are being replaced by Second-Generation Unlocked Packages.
+Old-fashioned unmanaged packages are being replaced by Second-Generation Unlocked Packages.
 These packages are integrated with Salesforce DX and can optionally have a namespace.
 Unlocked packages with a namespace provide a middle ground with some of the advantages of managed packages but more flexibility like an unmanaged package.
-At some future date we may see Second-Generation Locked Packages as well.
-These are like the unlocked packages but prevent end user tinkering when deployed.
+At some future date, we may see Second-Generation Locked Packages as well.
+These are like the unlocked packages but prevent end-user tinkering when deployed.

-Where Salesforce DX becomes the Hero
+Where Salesforce DX Becomes the Hero

 Salesforce DX is deeply integrated with Second-Generation Packages.
 You can create package versions, install managed packages, pull source from a Scratch Org, and convert metadata folders into projects.
 A Salesforce DX project is a file and folder format that defines the source code for a Salesforce org on the local machine.
 This technology provides source-driven tools for building packages, syncing them with repositories, and deploying them into Scratch Orgs, Sandboxes, and Production accounts.

 Here’s a thought experiment.
 Let’s say you break your org up into a bunch of unmanaged or unlocked packages.
 This is easy to do, just go into the HTML interface and move various assets into unmanaged packages.
-Without namespaces, most customizations will continue working as before.
-But how do you know that each package can stand alone, is independent of the other packages, and suitable for continued software development?
+Without namespaces, most customizations will continue working as before, but how do you know that each package can stand alone, is independent of the other packages, and is suitable for continued software development?
 The only way to do this is to deploy and test each package independently, and this is where Salesforce DX comes in.